All Präventa products are developed in collaboration with medical professionals and

 Trace elements:

-The most important are:
+The most important ones are:

 Iron, selenium, fluoride, zinc, copper and iodine.

-Times, phases and circumstances that indicate an increased need for micronutrients include:
+Examples of times, phases, and circumstances that indicate an increased need for micronutrients include:

 - growth